grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 ## Custom metrics

 You can also create custom metrics.
-They will be reported at the end of a load test, just like HTTP timings:
+They are reported at the end of a load test, just like HTTP timings:

 <CodeGroup lineNumbers={[true]}>